GSA/cio.gov-redo/_posts/2018-08-13-design-accessibility.md

 ---
-layout: blog
+layout: post
-title: 'Collaborating for Better Design, Technology and User Experience'
+title: Collaborating for Better Design, Technology and User Experience
-description: In February 2018, the White House released its implementation plan to modernize IT infrastructure across the federal government.
+excerpt: In February 2018, the White House released its implementation plan to modernize IT infrastructure across the federal government.
+As a result, several initiatives are underway to achieve this goal.
+Paying specific attention to mobile friendliness, customer experience, and innovation, the federal government is changing how we approach design, development and user experience.
-date: 2018-08-13
+date: August 13, 2018
 display-date: 13 August 2018
-author: "John Sullivan, Director, Government-wide IT Accessibility"
+author: John Sullivan, Director, Government-wide IT Accessibility
 tags: accessibility 2018
-image: /assets/img/blog/2018.08.13.collaborating.design.jpg

 image-thumbnail: /assets/img/blog/2018.08.13.collaborating.design.jpg
 img-alt: Image of two individuals planning on a whiteboard

+permalink:
 ---

 _This blog was first posted on [GSABlog](https://www.gsa.gov/blog/2018/08/07/Collaborating-for-Better-Design-Technology-and-User-Experience-0) on August 7th, 2018_